fbglv/Hydrogrid/README.md

 * **hydrogrid_db**: the container running the database instance (Microsoft SQL Server).
 The database data files are persisted in the host machine.
 * **hydrogrid_urlshrtn**: the container hosting the python-based webserver software and a conda instance to run it

 **!!
 PLEASE WAIT AT LEAST 5 minutes after having issued docker-composed, till the system is up and running!!
-The database needs time in order to get started and populated by the initialization script (init_db.sql).**
+The database needs time in order to get started and populated by the initialization script (init_db.sql).
+Wait AT LEAST until the docker-compose console output shows the following message: "Changed database context to 'Hydrogrid'". **

 ### Installation